daryllxd/lifelong-learning/programming/ruby/rails/rails-guides/controller-action-controller-overview.md

 Pluralized: ClientsController, SiteAdminsController

-Following this convention will allow you to use the default route generators (e.g. resources, etc) without needing to qualify each :path or :controller, and keeps URL and path helpers' usage consistent throughout your application..
+Following this convention will allow you to use the default route generators (e.g. resources, etc) without needing to qualify each :path or :controller, and keeps URL and path helpers' usage consistent throughout your application.

 ## Methods and Actions